 The University participates in single-employer contributory retirement plans, which provide for the purchase of annuities and various mutual funds for academic, administrative, salaried, and other hourly employees.
 The employee is responsible for a 5% pretax contribution, while the University contributes up to 8% on behalf of the employee.
-The University also participates in a multi-employer noncontributory retirement plan for certain union employees, which is funded at the rate of \$0.87 per hour worked up to a maximum of 40 hours per week.
-The University withdrew from this plan in August, 2021.
-The University annually funds the retirement costs under both plans, which amounted to \$5.2 million and \$0.8 million for the years ended June 30, 2022 and 2021, respectively.
+The University annually funds the retirement costs under the plans, which amounted to \$5.6 million and \$5.2 million for the years ended June 30, 2024 and 2023, respectively.